 * Click here for rating key

-Primavera Restaurant Review: For more than 25 years chef Giacomo Dresseno and his wife Melody have been hosting South Floridian families at their friendly, old-world-reminiscent restaurant.
+THIS RESTAURANT IS CLOSED Primavera Restaurant Review: For more than 25 years chef Giacomo Dresseno and his wife Melody have been hosting South Floridian families at their friendly, old-world-reminiscent restaurant.
 These days many dishes may seem dated for adventuresome diners, but warm welcomes never get old.
 And on the crowd-pleasing menu of dishes that are authentically Italian (butternut squash/ricotta-filled ravioli with butter and sage sauce), Italian-American (spaghetti and meatballs) or not-particularly-Italian-at-all (grilled strip steak with whiskey-spiked green peppercorn sauce), there's something for tastes of all ages and levels of sophistication.
 Osso buco lovers score big with a classic preparation accompanied by risotto Milanese, and for those looking for creativity, jumbo scallops topped with a mountainous blue crab crust (presented on an intense, reduced wine/mushroom sauce) is a favorite.
 The wine list features over 200 labels.
 For diners on a budget, a daily tasting menu offers two courses for $15 ($18 with dessert), and for groups seeking a theme lunch, the chef offers cooking classes on request.